 My scattered mind is a big mumble jumble…lalalalala.

 My teacher probably understood my frustration as she kept throwing sympathetic glances and smiles towards my pitiful self.
 T_T

 Most of the students in my class are either working in Madrid or married to Spanish.
 They come from various countries namely; China, Pakistan, Bangladesh, Morocco, Cameroon, Romania, and me; Malaysia.

 Okay…I’m the only Malaysian.
 Agagagaga..No one basically knows where Malaysia is situated on the world map.
 Even the teacher.
 That was great…yeah??

 What I am really frustrated about was that that most of the students speak at least moderate to fluent Spanish!!
 I am doomed!

-Having Latin alphabets in Spanish language don’t make my life easier…I swear.
-Well…why do I think that Korean alphabets are not so difficult now?
+Having Latin alphabets in the Spanish language doesn’t make my life easier…I swear.
+Well…why do I think that the Korean alphabets are not so difficult now?
 I wanna go back to South Korea!!! *Dream on..*